TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-asdk-supportability.md

 # Azure Stack Development Kit (ASDK) Support Statement

 Thank you for your interest in Azure Stack.
-As outlined in [Microsoft Azure Stack Troubleshooting](https://docs.microsoft.com/azure/azure-stack/azure-stack-troubleshooting), the Azure Stack Development Kit is offered as an evaluation environment with no support available through Microsoft Customer Support Services.
-Please understand, support cases opened for ASDK will be redirected to the MSDN Forum and closed.
+As outlined in [Microsoft Azure Stack Troubleshooting](https://docs.microsoft.com/azure/azure-stack/azure-stack-troubleshooting), the Azure Stack Development Kit is offered as an **evaluation environment** with no support available through Microsoft Customer Support Services.
+Please understand that any support cases opened for ASDK will be redirected to the MSDN Forum and closed.

 ## **Recommended steps**

-* If you are experiencing an issue not already documented, make sure to check the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/home?forum=azurestack) for further assistance and information.
+* If you are experiencing an issue not already documented, make sure to check the [Azure Stack MSDN Forum](https://social.msdn.microsoft.com/Forums/home?forum=azurestack) for further assistance and information

 ## **Recommended documents**